edkelly303/elm-order-safe-json-object-decoders/README.md

 * `firstName` actually got a field order of `OnePlus Zero` = 1.
 * `lastName` actually got a field order of `Zero` = 0.
 * Only `pets` got the field order we expected, `OnePlus (OnePlus Zero)` = 2.

+So we can see fairly easily(?) that the problem is that we've got the `firstName` and `lastName` fields the wrong way around, and we should either edit the code for our decoder or for our constructor to fix this.

 ## Sounds neat!
 How do I use it?